vonsa/lit-web-components-monorepo/README.md

 #### In your existing project:

-Add `@vonsa/web-components-monorepo` as a dependency, with version number `*`.
+Add the mono repo name as a dependency, with version number `*`.
+You can find the mono repo name in the root directory's package.json.

 #### run:
 ```
-yarn link @vonsa/web-components-monorepo
+yarn link mono-repo-name
 ```

+Where you replace mono-repo-name with the name of your monorepo.

 #### Now, in the web components monorepo, run:
 ```